-We must warn you – this is a Dalmatian proud and glory so be ready to indulge in unique flavors and aromas.
-Pašticada origin from Italy, but Dalmatia took its basic recipe and make it unique and special.
+We must warn you – this is a Dalmatian pride and glory so be ready to indulge in unique flavors and aromas.
+Pašticada originated from Italy, but Dalmatia took its basic recipe and make it unique and special.
 Pašticada is made of beef fricando filled with bacon and marinated in wine, vinegar, water, salt, paper, and bay leaf.
 After that, it bakes with vegetables and in the end – it just seduces you with its flavors.

 Dubrovnik Šporki Makaruli

 This is a typical specialty of town Dubrovnik. Šporki makaruli is a dish made of beef or veal with sauce and pasta in the shape of macaroni.
 The dish got its name because of its specific servings.
 The meat is placed over the pasta so once you eat it, you’re just left with – šporki makaruli (only pasta).
 In the past, lords of Dubrovnik prepared this delicacy for Saint Vlaho, a patron of the city.

 Okay, we know, this is a weird one, but trust us, it is a delicacy on the Croatian island Brač.
-Gourmet dormouses are incredibly tasty.
+Gourmet dormice are incredibly tasty.
 They have a lot of fat and due to that, a specific flavor so they are often described as pork with sweet nuances.
-They are baked on the stick on fire and once they’re done, (and headless) they are put between two bread and there you have it – a dormouse sandwich!
+They are baked on the stick on fire and once they’re done, (and headless) they are put between two bread, and there you have it – a dormouse sandwich!

 This is a classic Dalmatian dish that is prepared in every home and restaurant all along the Adriatic coast.
 Almost every fish is suitable for the grill so you can taste sardines, mackerel, saithe, tuna, sea bream, groupers, and more.
 The fish is perfectly baked so its crispy skin beautifully blends with juicy meat.
 Grilled fish is great to taste in combination with chard, potatoes, and vegetables so in case you’re sailing in Croatia, island hopping, or just enjoying the coast, make sure to try this delicious dish (oh, and it can be prepared indoors too with these amazing indoor electric grills!).

 Ham In Bread